 The preferred way of merging a branch back into

-master is by creating a pull request and assigning it to a colleague for review.
+main is by creating a pull request and assigning it to a colleague for review.

 There are two different roles in every pull request—the assignee and the reviewer.
 Reviewers are your colleagues who review your pull request, whereas the assignee is the person responsible for merging or cancelling the pull request—in other words, you.